 Bring the wire from an output channel through the bottom of the controller and up between the banks of relays to the proper terminal.
-The control wire should be run from the circuit breaker to the controller relay and then out to the device or device contactor (see illustration next page).
+The control wire should be run from the circuit breaker to the relay and then out to the device or device contactor.

 We recommend dedicating a separate circuit breaker for each channel.
-That way, if there is a problem with one of the device groups, it won't disable the entire ventilation system.
+That way, if there is a problem with one of the device groups, it won't disable your entire ventilation system.